 Many SAIT-based activities are eligible for CCR credit and more are being added every day.
 Talk to your activity leaders to find out more about the credit you're earning already.
-Soon you'll even be able to track CCR activities through My Career Hub.
+Track your CCR activities and find available opportunities through My Career Hub.

 Approved CCR activities include: